themohammadreza/MultiAV/README.md

 ## Configuration
 Default settings live in `app/core/config.py` and are overridden via environment variables. `docker-compose.yml` wires the defaults for local development (PostgreSQL, Redis, ClamAV, API, and worker containers) and mounts `./storage` into the app for persisted uploads.

+### Engine registry (YAML-driven)
+- Edit `config/engines.yaml` to enable/disable engines and adjust weights/timeouts without changing code.
+- The `app` and `worker` containers mount `./config` read-only and also bake this file into the image; override the path with `ENGINE_CONFIG_PATH` if you want a different location.

 ## Running locally
 1. Install Docker and Docker Compose.
 2. From the repository root, run `docker compose up --build` to start PostgreSQL, Redis, ClamAV, Windows Defender (port 3993), the API server (port 8000), and the Celery worker.
+Updates to `config/engines.yaml` are picked up on container restart (no code rebuild required).
 3. Submit files to `POST http://localhost:8000/api/v1/scan/` and poll `GET http://localhost:8000/api/v1/results/{job_id}` for statuses and results.

 You can also open `http://localhost:8000/docs` and use the FastAPI Swagger UI to upload files through the interactive form, receive the returned UUIDs, and fetch results without crafting manual requests.